*Updated 29 April 2024*

 CONSULTANTS

-• invests in modernising the consultants’ pay structure – reducing the number of pay points and the time it takes to reach the top of the pay scale;
+- This is a reform deal that invests in modernising the consultants’ pay structure – reducing the number of pay points and the time it takes to reach the top.
+It will also improve equalities, through pay scale reform and introducing enhanced shared parental leave.

-• improves pay progression arrangements, which link pay progression and evidence of skills, competencies and experience.
+- It will improve pay progression arrangements, which link pay progression and evidence of skills, competencies and experience.

-You plan to make significant changes to the Review Body on Doctors’ and Dentists Remuneration (DDRB).
+You plan to make significant changes to the DDRB.
 Does this mean you accept the DDRB process is not currently independent?

 Does this mean that no more strikes will happen now?